Hellmakima/notes/docker.md

 # COPY: Copies files or directories from the host machine into the container.
 # This copies all the files from the current directory (.) to the /app directory inside the container.
 COPY . /app
+# you can use `.dockerignore` to ignore files

 # RUN: Executes commands in the container to install dependencies or perform setup tasks.
 # In this case, it's installing the Python dependencies listed in requirements.txt.
 RUN pip install --no-cache-dir -r requirements.txt
+# This command runs only when the container is built.

 # CMD: Specifies the command to run when the container starts.
 # Here, it runs a Python script (app.py) when the container is started.
 CMD ["python", "app.py"]
+# This command runs the when the container starts.

 # EXPOSE: Exposes a port from the container to the host machine.
 # This allows the container to listen on port 8080.